MearlyAMortal/SecCam/README.md

 ![Alt text](examples/example_night.gif)

-YOLO was able to detect the correct amount of people reliably in ~5 seconds (tested up to four people)
+YOLO was able to detect the correct amount of people reliably in ~5 seconds with optimization (tested up to four people)

 # Overview
-### SecCam is a hybrid hardware/software security system designed for reliable outdoor or indoor monitoring, even in low-light or no-light environments.
+### SecCam is a hybrid hardware/software security system designed for continuous outdoor or indoor monitoring, even in low-light or no-light environments.
-Little to no downtime for camera (Sensor triggers -> ~10 seconds -> GIF appears in chat -> waiting for sensor))
+Updated recently using process groups to prioritize frame capture and minimize downtime.

 Pipeline:
 1. Human radar sensor connected to an ESP32 via GPIO